miller45/observableplayground/src/app/notes.md

-List of rxjs operators that return a "single" result of multiple inputs.
+List of rxjs operators that return a "single" result of multiple inputs. puts results from multiples sources into multiple emits (but single results)

 List of rxjs operators that return a "multiple" results